nuxeo/nuxeo-gcp-marketplace/README.md

 export GCP_PROJECT=$(gcloud config get-value project | tr ':' '/')
 ```

-There is an Artifact Registry in this GCP project, for instance:
+There is an Artifact Registry repository in this GCP project, for instance:

 ```shell
 us-docker.pkg.dev/$GCP_PROJECT/nuxeo
 ```

-A Nuxeo image and a [metering agent](https://github.com/GoogleCloudPlatform/ubbagent) image have been pushed to this registry, for instance:
+A Nuxeo image and a [metering agent](https://github.com/GoogleCloudPlatform/ubbagent) image have been pushed to this repository, for instance:

 ```shell
 us-docker.pkg.dev/$GCP_PROJECT/nuxeo/nuxeo:1.0.0